Quad Cities International Airport: Facilities

 Runway 9/27, the longest runway, was rebuilt in 2011.
 The program included a temporary 6500 ft parallel runway (10/28), now taxiway P. The new runway 9/27 has new pavement, new shoulder construction, taxiway additions, and a new glide-slope capture effect kit for runway 9.
 It cost $34 million and was completed in late 2012 when the temporary runway became a taxiway.

 In 2022, the airport began a reconstruction process to alter the layout of its airport.
 The plan would shorten runway 5/23 by 1500 feet and add a new taxiway parallel to runway 9/27, the airport's main commercial runway.
 The $10 million project is funded entirely by the FAA.

 The airport's first air traffic control Tower was on top of the old (1954-era) passenger terminal.
-The present tower, on the south side of the airport near fixed-base operator Elliot Aviation, is manned seven days a week from 5:30 a.m. to 10:30 p.m.
+The present tower, on the south side of the airport near fixed-base operator Elliot Aviation, is staffed seven days a week from 5:30 a.m. to 10:30 p.m.
 At other times control of airspace is by the Chicago Air Traffic Center remoted from Aurora.

 The airport is designated international for having a port of entry customs service.
 A Foreign Trade Zone and U.S. Customs Office are located at the airport, enabling international inbound and outbound shipments.
 The Customs & Border Protection offices recently opened in the easternmost former cargo building.
 There are three cargo facilities for every available ramp and the airport has expansion capabilities.
 A number of air freight companies are located at the airport including BAX Global, DHL, and UPS Supply Chain Solutions.

 Fixed-base operators (FBOs) on the airport include Elliott Aviation and QCIA Airport Services.

 In 2021 the airport had 28,181 aircraft operations, average 77 per day: 61% general aviation, 21% air taxi, 14% airline and 3% military.
 In December 2021, 85 aircraft were based at the airport: 55 single-engine, 18 multi-engine, 11 jet and 1 helicopter.